voice-calendar/voice-calendar-public/README.md

   * python-dateutil
   * Werkzeug
   * pyOpenSSL

+7. Copy the contents of production.py to a file called development.py in the same folder.
+Generate a Django secret key and place it in the slot in development.py (where it says `os.environ['SECRET_KEY']`).
+Change `DEBUG` to `True` for testing purposes.

+8. Set up a Google Calendar API on Google Cloud.
+Download the OAuth id as a JSON.
+In views.py, update `JSON_FILEPATH` to the path to this JSON file.

-7. To check if it is working so far, `cd` to the repository folder and do `python3 manage.py runserver`.
+9. To check if it is working so far, `cd` to the repository folder and do `python3 manage.py runserver`.
 If there are no errors and you can see the website at http://127.0.0.1:8000/, it is working so far.

 ### Getting https on localhost
 Although you can see the website, the Google OAuth sign-in does not work under http, so you will not be able to sign in.
 To get https on localhost, follow [this tutorial by freeCodeCamp](https://www.freecodecamp.org/news/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec/).
 Afterwards, instead of `python3 manage.py runserver` do `python3 manage.py runserver_plus --cert-file YOUR_FILE_PATH/server.crt --key-file YOUR_FILE_PATH/server.key`.
 To access the website go to https://localhost:8000.